SheepTheWeeb/Roboshi/README.md

 - Open the project with Intellij
 - Open App.java within /src/main/java/org/sheep
 - Press the little green play button (it should crash the first time but create the config)
-- Add the local variables as described here: https://github.com/SheepTheWeeb/Roboshi/wiki/Local-variables
+- Add the local variables as described [here](https://github.com/SheepTheWeeb/Roboshi/wiki/Local-variables)

 The variables you need are: